 Boasting the lowest population density of any State on the eastern seaboard, Vermont is a hidden gem for cyclists and nature lovers alike.
 Enjoy the green mountain forests, pristine rivers, and rolling hills as you cycle along Vermont’s quiet gravel roads.
-This 6-day tour will give you a taste of everything Vermont has to offer; and we aren’t just talking about maple syrup.
+This 5-day tour will give you a taste of everything Vermont has to offer; and we aren’t just talking about maple syrup.

 What You’ll Love

 Simply put, Vermont has the best low traffic roads in the country.
 Drivers are polite and there is a strong cycling and outdoors culture.
 As we cross the state and pass through idyllic small towns, you will get a taste of classic New England living.
 Climb to the summit of Mount Mansfield, taste at the plethora of craft breweries, and soak in the welcoming nature of long-time Vermonters.
-This tour also boasts some of the best meal options we have on offer.
+This tour also boasts some of the best meal options we have to offer.
 From Mad Taco to wood-fired Folino’s pizza to local cheese and apple cider, Vermont does not disappoint when it comes to food!
-The Vermonter truly has something for everyone and will make you want to come back to the Green Mountain State year after year.
+The Vermont Epic truly has something for everyone and will make you want to come back to the Green Mountain State year after year.

 The Night Before

 Riders will settle in at the Courtyard Burlington Harbor Marriott in downtown Burlington near Lake Champlain.
 Enjoy a day in Burlington and hit some of the highlights before setting off on our grand adventure.
 Meet us at Foam Brewers for a get-to-know-us drink!
 These will be the people you’ll spend the next 5 days touring with, so the bonding starts now.
 We will have a beer (or whatever you prefer) and get excited about the epic trip awaiting us.
 Don’t stay up too late, because we will have an early start in the morning!